expjazz/tic-tac-toe/README.md

 This game is a virtual implementation of the classic and fun tic-tac-toe game.

+We also used rspec to test all the public methods to ensure that all the game logic is working properly

 ## RULES FOR TIC-TAC-TOE
 - The game is played on a grid that's 3 squares by 3 squares.